 Personalized support: Some of the best emissions management software comes with the added feature of personalized and often real-time support according to the needs of a business.
-Often, software features by themselves are hardly enough for organizations to implement their emissions strategies effectively.
+Often, software features alone are hardly enough for organizations to implement their emissions strategies effectively.

-Industry expertise : Relevant industry experience matters.
-Effective emissions management solutions often depend on the founders having industry experience and relevant know-how.
-Consider gaining insight on the history of an EMS, their team and how it came to market.
+Industry expertise: Relevant industry experience matters.
+Effective emissions management solutions often depend on the founders' industry experience and relevant know-how.
+Consider gaining insight into the history of an EMS, its team, and how it came to market.

 Regulatory reporting and analytics: Detailed analytics, emissions data, and reporting in line with climate disclosure mandates are fundamental for any emissions software worth implementing.

 Relevant industry partnerships: Partnerships are a strong indicator of industry knowledge and the ability to cater to current and future climate change and emissions needs.
-The better a software’s partnerships, the more equipped it is to deal with a variety of emissions needs.
+The better a software’s partnerships, the more equipped it is to deal with various emissions needs.

 Persefoni offers a scalable, end-to-end emissions management solution based in the US and founded by industry leaders.
-The platform brings together a suite of real-time emissions management tools to enable businesses to get clarity on emissions analytics and reach their decarbonization goals.
+The platform combines a suite of real-time emissions management tools to enable businesses to get clarity on emissions analytics and reach their decarbonization goals.

 Operations, finance, and sustainability teams use Persefoni as the centralized hub for all things emissions management.
 Stakeholders have access to the same standardized data for more effective emissions management.
 It enables customers to benchmark their carbon footprint against competitors and run time-consuming emissions calculations in minutes.